How To Avoid Drugs During Your College Career

 College is the time when many people start to experiment with things like sex, drugs, and alcohol, when it should be the time in which people are preparing for adulthood and getting ready for their future careers.
 That doesn’t mean you can’t have some fun in college, but you should learn when to say no and how to keep your eye on the prize.

 You can have fun in college without the drugs and alcohol, and without letting your experimentation get out of hand.
-Here are some things to keep in mind that can help you get through your college career without becoming an addict or abuser.
+Alcohol and drugs can be very addictive and once you develop an addiction problem during your college, it can be a hard recovery and you might need to take the help of a drug rehab center in order to get rid of the addiction.
+That said, here are some things to keep in mind that can help you get through your college career without becoming an addict or abuser.

 Focus On Your Studies